Mixing induced by Faraday surface waves: Experimental Setup

+In addition, the system depends on a density and viscosity ratio for each interface, geometric aspect ratios, a dimensionless amplitude and an initial interface width.
 Any other possible dimensionless groups can be expressed in terms of these parameters.
-We consider this choice to be convenient in the context of parametric instabilities.
-For clarity, the density ratio \(\rho^*_1\) is customarily replaced by the nominal Atwood number:
+For clarity, the density ratio \(\rho_2 / \rho_1\) is customarily replaced by the nominal Atwood number:

-The value of \(\omega\) is selected to induce a sub-harmonic resonance of the free surface, with the excited wavenumber \(k=3\pi/W=9.96\)~\unit{\per\meter} being the one closest to the resonance conditions, as quantified by the detuning parameter \( \detune \equiv {g k} / {\omega^2} - \frac{1}{4} \approx -0.006\).
-In this work, we focus on the interaction between the external forcing and the initial stratification by varying the control parameters \(\paramF\) and \(\hstar\).
-We consider values of \(\paramF\) up to 0.5, while \(\hstar\) ranges from 6\% (shallow stratification) to 70\% (deep stratification).
-The remaining dimensionless groups are either held constant or determined by other control parameters.

-As illustrated in Figures \ref{Figure2:snapshot} and \ref{Figure3:Grayscale}, the external forcing induces large amplitude surface waves, which are expected to modify the internal stratification.
-However, characterizing this process will require measuring quantities that are challenging to perform in our current experimental setup.
-To address this, we have opted to use numerical simulations to supplement our experimental observations.
-For clarity, we chose to present the numerical framework before discussing the experimental and numerical observations.